quorten/EddyWebViewer/README.md

 Data
 ----

+To quickly set up a local development environment with all the necessary data, simply run the `get_data.sh` script.
+It will download all the required data for the `blue_marble` and `data` directories that are not included in this repository.

-See the conceptual documentation for more information on this.
+See the conceptual documentation for more detailed information on the data.